lu-bann/linglong/docs/EigenLayerMiddleware.md

 1. **Owner** (AVS governance) calls `createOperatorSet(strategies, type, minStake)`
    * Wrapper around `AllocationManager.createOperatorSet` through the coordinator.
    * Returns an `operatorSetId` ( `uint32` or `uint96` encoded).
-2. **Operator** calls `registerValidators` with an array of `IRegistry.SignedRegistration`.
+2. **Operator** calls `AllocationManager.modifyAllocation` then `AllocationManager.registerForOperatorSets`
-   * Middleware forwards to URC `Registry` which mints a Merkle root and stores collateral.
-   * After Registry returns, the middleware relays the registration to `TaiyiRegistryCoordinator.registerOperator` ( EigenLayer path ).
+   * Callback from `AllocationManager` calls `TaiyiRegistryCoordinator.registerOperator`, which is required by interface `IAVSRegistrar`
-3. `TaiyiRegistryCoordinator` validates the call ( `onlyRestakingMiddleware` ) and finally calls `AllocationManager.registerOperator`.
+3. `TaiyiRegistryCoordinator` validates the call ( `onlyRestakingMiddleware` ) and record the operator locally.

 > The **socket** and **pubkey** of the operator can be updated later via the coordinator.